Holic75/Baldurs-gate-dnd-3.5/README.md

 – May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling.
 – Can cast one arcane spell per day less than trueclass mage.
 – May distribute 12 skill points per level among thieving skills (20 points at level 1).
-– May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 5 levels thereafter.
+– May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 4 levels thereafter.
+– Starting from level 8 can cast spells in complete silence (as being always under constant effect of Vocalize).
 – May use the Set Snare ability once per day.
 Gains one use at levels 1, 5, 10, 15 and 20.
 – Gets one bonus feat at levels 10, 20, 22, 25 and 28.
 – Hit Die: d5